ycl-the-lyc/ubc-study-notes/apsc-101/apsc-101.typ

   - SLCA qualitative (easier to use with criteria which are more difficult to quantify), but also makes results *less precise*
   - SLCA suitable for any stage of design process (especially early where potential influence on design decisions is greatest)
     - LCA suitable for existing products / very late in design process (where precise assessment of impact is required)

+= Sunk Cost
+/ Sunk cost: a cost that has already been incurred and cannot be recovered.

+Sunk cost usually include equipments already bought, exploration and consultation already done: they would not be reversed to money.

+= Duty to Consult
+#link("https://www.rcaanc-cirnac.gc.ca/eng/1331832510888/1609421255810")[The Government of Canada has a duty to consult and, where appropriate, accommodate Indigenous groups when it considers conduct that might adversely impact potential or established Aboriginal or treaty rights.]